jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.1.7?
+What’s new in 2.1.8?
 ~~~~~~~~~~~~~~~~~~~~

--  Bug fix for inlines that caused sorting to stop working.
+-  Bug fix for sorting a queryset where a search may have been performed.

 Future
 ~~~~~~